andreliborio98/spht_paging/README.md

-# FAST'21 paper28 SPHT
+# CCPE25 SPHT_paging

 The focus is to stress the capabilities of a given strategy to commit a PTM transaction (HTM+PM).
-In this version, with a paging mechanism add-on.
+In this version, with a paging mechanism add-on, capable of working under memory constrained situations.

 ## Prerequisites